Quasi-isometry between two almost contact metric manifolds: Quasi-isometry between two contact metric manifolds

 We have the conharmonic curvature tensor for a manifold $(M^{2n+1},g)$ given by,

 where $Q$ is the \emph{Ricci operator} and is given by $g(QX,Y)=S(X,Y)$.
-Now if our manifold $M_1$ is \emph{conharmonically flat} i.e $\bar{C}(X,Y)Z=0$, then using the value of $R_1(X,Y)Z$ from above, we get from the left hand inequality of $(3.1)$,
+Now consider the manifold $M_1$ \emph{conharmonically flat} i.e $\Tilde{C}(X,Y)Z=0$.
+Then using the value of $R_1(X,Y)Z$ from above, we get from the left side inequality of \eqref{e1.2},